Gerald and Sheila Broflovski: Family

 Although Sheila is inclined to be overprotective of her sons, she and Gerald tend to be caring and loving of both Kyle and Ike, with Sheila often referring to the boys with Yiddish terms of endearment.
 The couple often try to strengthen the bond between their two sons, and encourage Kyle to accept and love Ike as though they were biological brothers.
 The two also accompany Ike during activities that enrich his status as a child prodigy, such as sitting with him as he read two John Steinbeck novels in one day.
 Gerald is mostly seen as a responsible and caring father, and often attempts to teach Kyle important morals, though sometimes to a fault.
 Thinking he would delight Kyle by making more money, Gerald instead distressed his son by increasing the family's income at the expense of bankrupting the local elementary school.
 Gerald also alienated Kyle (and several other townsfolk) when, as one of the very few hybrid vehicle owners in South Park, he became increasingly self-righteous.
 Despite these isolated incidents, Kyle usually holds a high opinion of Gerald.
 Sheila is often unaware of the overwhelming effect her protests has on Kyle until Kyle gains enough courage to confront her and tell her that her actions are not the proper way to be a mother figure in his life.
 Kyle tends to show that he truly loves Sheila, and takes offense to any insult Cartman may offer about her.

 Sheila has a deceased mother named Cleo (who also shares Gerald's surname of Broflovski) who is frequently mentioned on the show.
 She was seen (albeit as a corpse) in the episode "Korn's Groovy Pirate Ghost Mystery" when Kyle reluctantly allowed his friends to exhume her body so that they could use it in a Halloween prank.
 Sheila also has a nephew named Kyle (her sister's son) who is another of the show's embodiment of Jewish stereotypes.
 Aside from his wife and sons, none of Gerald's relatives have made a major appearance on the show.
+However his brother, Murrey Broflovski, featured in the episode Ike’s Weewee briefly.